khyatigupta369/AskWeb/README.md

 The main features of AskWeb includes:
 - Crawling webpages or extracting text from PDF, DOCX, TXT files.
-- Creating Embedded Summary for the content.
+- Creating Embedded Vector Summary for the content.
--
+- Storing the Vector Summary for future use and comparison.
+- Extracting query keywords to create precise answers after calculation closest to vector Embeddings.